chadbyoung/Snappy_Ubuntu_Core/Snapcraft_2.x/Tools/README_clt.md

-# command line tool

-This is the README for the command line tools (clt) snap.
+# Get Info Snap README
+* Created by Chad Young	 <chad_young@dell.com>

-To get data from the tool run the following:
+To get data from this snap, run the following commands:

-    clt.lspci
-    clt.lsusb
-    clt.dmidecode
+    getinfo.lspci
+    getinfo.lsusb
+    getinfo.dmidecode
+    getinfo.lshw

-## The insight on how to create this snap came form here:
+The insight on how to create this snap came form here:
         https://github.com/woodrow-shen/snapcraft-pciutils/blob/master/snapcraft.yaml